 - Lastly, the code will send the attachment to the provided emails in the code.
 The code sends emails by Outlook.
 So, click on the Allow button to let Outlook send the attachment to the given emails.

-Read More: How to Apply Macro to Send Email from Excel with Attachment
+Read More: Send Email from Excel VBA without Outlook

 In conclusion, this article shows 3 examples of using excel VBA macro to send mail automatically.
 Download the sample worksheet given in this article to put your skills to the test.
 If you have any questions, please leave a comment in the box below.
 Our team will try to reply to your message as soon as possible.
 Keep an eye out for more inventive Microsoft Excel solutions in the future.